Fl0ux/CKEditorSonataMediaBundleFork/docs/install.md

 php bin/console sonata:easy-extends:generate --dest=src SonataMediaBundle
 ```

-If you want to customize `MediaAdminController` you must extend `CoopTilleuls\Bundle\CKEditorSonataMediaBundle\Controller\MediaAdminController` in your bundle, and set parameter `sonata.media.admin.media.controller` to match your controller.
+If you want to customize `MediaAdminController` you must extend `TWorks\Bundle\CKEditorSonataMediaBundlefork\Controller\MediaAdminController` in your bundle, and set parameter `sonata.media.admin.media.controller` to match your controller.

 ## Usage without FOSCKEditorBundle